 Frankly speaking, this type of sampling method is not useful in many cases when the study conducted is of high importance or big decisions have to be made based on the outcome of the results.
 The result of the study only reflects one aspect of the whole story.
 You are better off by applying random sampling.
-This method, however, may be deployed by TV show hosts or radio show hosts who want to affirm their opinion on a specific topic or topics where the volunteers also tend to lean towards the same opinion as the survey host.
+This method, however, may be deployed by TV show hosts or radio show hosts who want to affirm their opinion on a specific topic or topics where the volunteers also tend to lean towards the same opinion as to the survey host.

-An example of this method is when questions about evolution are asked to viewers/followers of a religious tv show, they will always answer based on the influence of the TV show and put away ideas of evolution even though there is ample scientific proof to support the theory of evolution.
-The outcome here is totally biased, unreasonable and unusable in the real world.
+An example of this method is when questions about evolution are asked to viewers/followers of a religious tv show, they will always answer based on the influence of the TV show and put away ideas of evolution even though there is ample scientific proof to back the theory of evolution.
+The outcome here is biased, unreasonable and unusable in the real world.

 With everything said and done, there is hope and scope for adopting voluntary response sampling to your study.
 Organizations use this method as a marketing tool to advertise their products all the time.
 Voluntary response sampling can help turn your existing customers into advocates of your brand thereby potentially increasing your brand awareness and also the revenue and sales of your product.